ispyb/py-ispyb/CONTRIBUTING.md

 Pull requests marked as ready have to be reviewed before they can be merged.

-**The reviewer must be, if possible, from a differente facility than the author.**
+**The reviewer must be, if possible, from a different facility than the author.**

 The reviewer is in charge of verifying the following conditions: